dzackgarza/Notes/Conferences/UMD Geometry Festival/Talk2.md

 Think about the case where $M$ is Calibi-Yau (and/or Teichmuller space?).
 Can do similar construction, but the Ricci form takes values in some affine space and needs a correction, and you lose equivariance.

 Note that this is not a Kahler form.
+Look at Yau's theorem.